efsalvarenga/CV/cl.md

 I am an integrative professional by nature.
 In my years in Shell IT I have a track record of collaborating with multidisciplinary teams, leveraging subject matter expertise, R&D professionals, IT architecture, support teams and senior stakeholders.
 For this reason, (successfully) finished projects were transitioned to support, releasing my team’s time to take part in new ideas.
-In my career it’s been often required that I engage and influence the decisions of senior stakeholders in different parts of the business, while supporting negotiations and agreeing on techno-economic excellence.

 I am a hard-working, curious and creative engineer who always seeks analytical and result oriented solutions to problems.
 Throughout my career I have fostered collaborative relationships and was fortunate to assimilate valuable professional lessons.